 Trip and fall injuries can range from minor ones that cause bumps and bruises to very serious ones that end with broken bones or head injuries.
+Individuals who have sustained fall injuries may need treatments and chiropractor care to relieve their pain and discomfort.
 To prevent slipping and falling, try to wear appropriate footwear with adequate traction, use handrails when available, take shorter, smaller steps, use salt or another de-icer on your walkways, and go slowly!
 Take your time to assess your surroundings and make sure your feet are firmly underneath you.

 Even if you don’t already have a sensitive back or knees, things like shoveling snow can result in injury.
-Activities like sledding, tubing, skiing, and other winter sports can lead to strains, slipped discs, and pulled muscles.
+Activities like sledding, tubing, skiing, and other winter sports can lead to strains, slipped discs, and pulled muscles you can strengthen using a natural testosterone booster.
 Those at risk for heart disease should avoid strenuous shoveling, as overexertion can induce heart attacks or other cardiological issues.
 Whatever you do, take time to warm up and stretch first.
 Don’t push yourself beyond your capabilities.
 Ask for help if needed, and stop if you feel pain.

 Of course, slips and other winter-related injuries can happen to anyone, no matter how cautious they are.
 That’s why it’s a good idea to have a plan for treatment during winter weather conditions.
 If you or a loved one suffer a fall or another winter-related injury, DuPage Immediate Care is your local destination for medical care that is efficient, compassionate, and professional.